 Upon starting a teaching role, you'll be paid at the lowest point of its pay scale.
 Opportunities to receive a pay rise will become available as a result of appraisal outcomes and meeting teaching standards set by schools.

-Private schools don't follow these national pay scales, and are free to pay their teachers as much or as little as they see fit.
-Very few private institutions advertise their pay scales publically, although if looked after by an organisation such as the Independent Association of Prep Schools (IAPS) or the Headmaster and Headmistresses' Conference (HMC) private school teachers can expect a pay scale similar to the state school system.
+Private schools don't follow these national pay scales, and are free to pay their teachers as they see fit.
+Very few private institutions advertise their pay scales publically, although if looked after by an organisation such as the Independent Association of Prep Schools (IAPS) or the Headmaster and Headmistresses' Conference (HMC), private school teachers can expect a pay scale similar to the state school system.

 Additional payments and benefits